-Compensation for M&A specialists may vary considerably depending upon the size of the organization, their current skills and related experience.
+Compensation for M&A specialists may vary considerably depending upon the size of the organization, the industry sector, and the individual’s skills and experience.
 Salary and employment data may also vary according to geographic location and economic conditions.

 Education and Training

-M&A tends to require a minimum of a bachelor’s degree in a field such as accounting, business or finance.
-In recent years, many M&A specialists have pursued either MBA degrees with specialization in the above fields or, in some cases, law degrees.
-While certifications are not required for entrance into this field, applicants may find Chartered Financial Analyst (CFA) or Certified Public Accountant (CPA) certifications useful in improving job prospects.
+A bachelor’s degree in a field such as accounting, business or finance may be a first step toward a career in mergers and acquisitions.
+Some M&A specialists may have obtained their MBA degrees with a specialization in the those fields.
+Candidates may also find Chartered Financial Analyst (CFA) or Certified Public Accountant (CPA) certifications useful in improving job prospects.

-Beyond formal education, M&A specialists are required to have a thorough understanding of accounts, market research and negotiation strategies.
-Strong communication and interpersonal abilities, in addition to business acumen, are very important for those interested in the field.
+Beyond formal educational qualifications, M&A specialists need a thorough understanding of accounts, market research and negotiation strategies.
+Strong communication and interpersonal abilities, in addition to business acumen, are vital attributes for this field.

-M&A is an exciting field with continued opportunities for those with sufficient training and experience.
-As companies continue to seek mergers into larger and larger entities, often beyond borders, M&A specialists are expected to see rising demand for their expertise.
-While M&A can be a stressful field, requiring long hours and frequent travel to secure deals, it can also be very rewarding for those with the right skills and personality.
-If you have an interest in business negotiation, accounts, law and in helping companies grow, a career as an M&A specialist may be an excellent option.
+Mergers and acquisitions is a diverse field with continued opportunities for those with training and experience.
+As companies continue to seek to expand, often across borders, M&A specialists could see rising demand for their expertise.
+If you have an interest in business negotiation, accounts and law, and in helping companies grow, a career as an M&A specialist may be an excellent option.